Run your own notebooks

 You might be interested in running your own notebooks in an OGGM-Edu environment, for example during the development phase or for a class you are giving.

 Fortunately, this is very easy to do!
 All you need to do is to provide the notebooks you would like to run in an online git repository (e.g. GitHub, Gitlab, Bitbucket).
 For example, we have created an oggm-edu-contrib with one single notebook to get you started.
-See also Classes based on OGGM-Edu for existing classes making use of this system.
+We use the same principle for the official OGGM-Edu notebooks repository.
+See also Existing classes based on OGGM-Edu for examples from other instructors.

 Ideally, we would like all OGGM-Edu related content to be bundled here on this open platform: if you are creating educational resources based on OGGM-Edu, please get in touch so that we can advertise them!